If you’re looking to lose a few pounds, then you might be thinking of taking up running or another form of high intensity cardio exercise.

 It’s worth noting that none of the participants embarked on a low-calorie diet while taking part in the study.

-Researchers concluded that yoga should be recommended as a technique for combating abdominal obesity.
+Researchers concluded that the practice should be recommended as a technique for combating abdominal obesity.

 7. Twisted Chair Pose (Parivrtta Utkatasana)

-If you’ve indulged a little too much lately and you’re hoping yoga can get you back on track, then try the Twisted Chair Pose.
+If you’ve indulged a little too much lately then get back on track with this fat-burning posture.

-It’s great for improving your digestion and helps with detoxification, ideal if you’re looking for a way to cleanse your body.
+It’s great for digestion and detoxification, ideal if you’re looking for a way to cleanse your body.

-Doctors are keen to highlight however that Parivrtta Utkatasana isn’t some magical fix!
+Doctors are keen to highlight however that the form isn’t some magical fix!

 It’s still important to eat a nutrient-rich diet and stay motivated to exercise regularly.